ibm-cloud-docs/vpc/managing-gpus.md

 # Managing GPUs and accelerators for VPC
 {: #managing-gpus}

-The GPU-enabled family of profiles provides on demand, cost-effective access to GPUs and accelerators.
-GPUs and accelerators help to accelerate the processing time that is required for compute intensive workloads such as AI, machine learning, inferencing and more.
+The GPU-enabled family of profiles provides on-demand, cost-effective access to GPUs and accelerators.
+GPUs and accelerators help to accelerate the processing time that is required for compute intensive workloads such as AI, machine learning, inferencing, and more.
 To use the GPUs and accelerators, make sure that you install the appropriate driver and associated toolkit for your workloads.
 {: shortdesc}